• Menu

 “Randall argues, in essence, that her consistent reports of pain and resulting diagnoses should be sufficient to establish by a preponderance of the evidence that she was disabled.
 Her consistent reports of subjective pain are not sufficient to find disability in the face of her doctors’ uniform conclusions that she should return to work.”

-Disclaimer: This was not a case handled by disability attorney Nick A. Ortiz.
-The court case is summarized here to give readers a better understanding of how Federal Courts decide long term disability ERISA claims.
+Disclaimer: Disability attorney Nick A. Ortiz did not handle this case.
+The court case is summarized here to give readers a better understanding of how Federal Courts decide long-term disability ERISA claims.

 Here is a PDF copy of the decision: Randall v.
 MetLife